 A report of our overland border crossing from Iran to Pakistan at the Mirjaveh – Taftan border crossing in May 2016.
 This guide is regularly updated with information provided by our contacts in the region.
 Last update in March 2019.
 Includes crossing details, things to keep in mind, and transport times.
-If you’re looking for the full, epic tale of our crossing journey, head on over here.
-If you’re going from Pakistan to Iran, scroll down to find all the information you need.

 Before you cross the Iran – Pakistan border: important for planning